 Bad Sectors are just like others, another common reason for the Hard Drive Failure.
 One can encounter it anytime.
 Therefore, one should always back up their data on a regular basis to avoid such conditions.

-Sapna is a technical blogger and has been writing since 3 years.
+Sapna is a technical blogger and has been writing for 5 years.
 She is into technology and writes tech-based stuff.
-Her aims to provide knowledge to simple users by sharing tips and tricks about new technologies, DIY and Data Recovery Services.
+Her aims to provide knowledge to simple users by sharing tips and tricks about new technologies, DIY, and Data Recovery Services.